 Alternate Coated Family: Elixir OPTIWEB Electric Nickel Plated Steel

-Elixir OPTIWEB belongs in this comparison because the approved source set confirms it as a current coated electric nickel-plated family.
+Elixir OPTIWEB belongs in this comparison because it is a current coated electric nickel-plated family.
 It gives the page a second coated reference point without turning the article into a coated-only comparison.

 Why it belongs in this comparison:

-- major coated electric family with approved current catalog support
+- major coated electric family with current catalog support

 - useful contrast against uncoated mainstream families